| Average Sunshine Hours |

 Arthur’s Seat and Holyrood Park

 Take a scenic hike up Arthur’s Seat, an ancient volcano, and enjoy panoramic views of the city.
-(See Also: Least Busy Time To Visit The Louvre – Secret Tips)
+(See Also: Best Time to Visit the Amalfi Coast in Italy – Sun-Kissed Getaway)

 Insider Tips for Visiting Edinburgh in October